spiral/docs/http/middleware.md

 ```

 ## Global Middleware
 To activate middleware for every user request use `Spiral\Bootloader\Http\HttpBootloader`.
-You can also set this value
+You can only set this value in
-during application bootstrap process and not during application runtime.
+application bootloaders.

 ```php
 use Spiral\Bootloader\Http\HttpBootloader;